The Law of Unconscious Growth—Good Soil

 You are the soil where the crop will grow.
 Sowing seeds for the revealment of self is helpful.
 Prepare yourself properly.
 As many have stated, if you seek a spouse, make sure your clothes are pressed.

 Sowing into your pathway is a simple concept, but how few are dedicated enough to practice?
-Fewer still realize that the reaping is primarily directed toward the kingdom and most directly applies to you as a soul, not solely as a form of acquisition (See, Seth & Enosh).
-It is intended that the spirit within will be the first notice of manifestation.
+Fewer still realize that the reaping is primarily directed toward the kingdom and most directly applies to you as a soul, not solely used or even intended as a form of acquisition (See, Seth & Enosh).
+It is intended that the spirit within will give the first notice of manifestation, you will sense the difference.

 When you sow good seed the spirit brings forth the crop from within (unconscious growth).
 Harvest is neigh.
 That is your signal to become an active participant (receiving) in the kingdom of God!